sonmarcho/sonmarcho.github.io/5-passions.md

   <b>Whenever I need to buy art material, I go to
   <a href="https://www.magasinsennelier.art"><i>Sennelier</i></a></b>, at quai
   Voltaire in Paris, a historical store dating from 1887.
-Sennelier is also a brand, and a good one, as the founder Gustave Sennelier, who had a training in chemistry, started his shop by creating his own colors for artists.
-Most of my pastel sticks are actually from Sennelier.
+Sennelier is also a brand, and a good one.
+The founder, Gustave Sennelier, had a training in chemistry and started his shop by creating his own colors for artists.
+Most of my pastel sticks are actually from there.
   </p>

   <div style="text-align: center; margin-top: 15px; margin-bottom: 15px">